bbalganjjm/natural_js/html/naturaljs/template/documents/template-api_en_US.md

         * [2.
 Starts with "c."(Communicator(N.comm) declaration)](#2startswithccommunicatorncommdeclaration)

         * [3.
 Starts with "e."(Event binding)](#3startswitheeventbinding)

-# Summary
-Natural-TEMPLATE is a package that formalizes the development of Natural-JS-based web applications.
-Natural-TEMPLATE significantly improves code readability and development productivity.

 #Install
 1. Download the natural.template.min.js file from [Github](https://github.com/bbalganjjm/natural_js/tree/master/dist) and load the library as follows.